muratk3n/thirdwave/en/2021/03/private-government.md

 to an employer, they have to hand themselves over to their boss, who then gets to order them around.
 The labor contract, instead of leaving the seller as free as before, puts the seller under the authority of their boss.
-Since the decline of the labor movement, however, we don’t have effective ways to talk about this fact, and hence about what kinds of authority bosses should and shouldn’t have over their workers....
+Since the decline of the labor movement, however, we don't have effective ways to talk about this fact, and hence about what kinds of authority bosses should and shouldn't have over their workers....

-Paine’s low-tax, free-trade libertarian agenda made considerable sense for an export-led agricultural economy facing high grain prices, as was true for late eighteenth- century America.
+Paine's low-tax, free-trade libertarian agenda made considerable sense for an export-led agricultural economy facing high grain prices, as was true for late eighteenth- century America.
 “The commerce by which [America] hath enriched herself are the necessaries of life, and will